sergiopm4/e-BudgetApp/README.md

 * Front end - IONIC 4

 ## Features
-* Register and Login
+* Register and Login.
-* Provide useful information about your incomes and expenses
+* Provide useful information about your incomes and expenses.
+* DRAG & DROP, useful UX.
 * Easy drag and drop experience, creating and editing your money flows.

 ## Author